REALWorld Law

 Ireland

-Generally, the onset of a borrower's insolvency does not, in itself, affect security interests although (as referred to in non-solvency procedures) as examinership imposes a moratorium which prevents secured creditors from enforcing their security without the consent of the court.
+Generally, the onset of a borrower's insolvency does not, in itself, affect security interests although examinership (and potentially SCARP) can impose a moratorium which prevents secured creditors from enforcing their security without the consent of the court.

 Security can be set aside in certain circumstances including where its granting constitutes a preference or a transaction at an undervalue.
 Generally, for this to happen a court order is required and the security must have been created within a certain time period (ie the 'hardening period' referred to in non-solvency procedures – this varies depending on the circumstances) before the commencement of the insolvency process.